leonstel/leonstel.github.io/blogs/scrape_the_web1.md

     <img src="../assets/scrape_the_web/page1.png" />
 </p>

 At the right you see the dates filled in automatically.
-In the url I have specified the sports (as badminton) type as well.
+In the url I have specified the sports type as well (as badminton).
 At the left upper corner you see that it has selected the sports type as badminton.

 ```